 Now comes the fun part: creating your Google ads!
 Remember that your ad group is where you’ll create one or more ads which target a shared set of keywords.

 For my AdWords campaign, I decided to create three text ads.
 To set them up, you’ll need to include a final URL to your website or a dedicated landing page (don’t forget your UTM codes for tracking!).

 Next, you’ll need to create up to three headlines for your ad.
 Each headline cannot be more than 30 characters (including spaces), and each is separated by a pipe or vertical bar (” | “) character.

 How do you write headlines for a successful AdWords text ad?
 Here are a few tips:

 - Use a Twitter character counter to help you keep track of your character count.

 - Follow Upworthy’s Headline Writing Process.
 Upworthy’s editorial team is required to write a minimum of 25 headlines before choosing the best one.
 It can be a time-consuming process, but this is a great process to follow if you’re having trouble creating a headline.

 Then, you can create a unique URL path.
 A URL path is part of the display URL in expanded text ads, typically displayed in green text below the headline and above the description.
 You can fill out these fields to give potential customers an idea of where they will end up on your site once they have clicked your ad, so the text you put in the fields should describe the product or service described in the ad in more detail.

-Finally, write your description.
-You’ll only have 80 characters (including spaces) to convince a potential customer why they should click on your ad and visit your website.
+Finally, you can write two descriptions of 80 characters each.
+That means your Google AdWords will only have 160 characters (if you use both) to convince a potential customer why they should click on your ad and visit your website.
 This is a perfect place to provide value, talk about a discount or offer, describe the benefits of your product or service, etc.

 In my campaign, I created three text ads targeting people searching for “small business” that directed potential clients to our homepage.
 Here’s are my ad variations: